DHBW-Experts/dhbw-experts.github.io/_posts/2021-10-10-#01-Project-Idea.md

 categories:
   - Blog
 tags:
+  - 01
+  - database
+  - app
-  - welcome
+  - rfid
-  - utterances
+  - ionic
-  - jekyll
+  - ios
-  - github-pages
+  - android
 ---

-Blog Entry 01 - the Project idea

-In our first content-related blog entry we will present to you our project idea.
-As you may have already noticed, the project is named "DHBW-Experts".
-The whole project builds up around this name.
+In our first content-related blog entry we will present our project idea.
+As you may have already noticed, our project is called "DHBW-Experts".
-The very basic idea is to create an easy way for students connecting each other.
-Especially a way of getting to know people that are experts in any subject.
-It has not even need to be a subject that's taught at the DHBW, so e.g. a specific programming language or data structures.
+The very basic idea is to create an easy way for students to find experts concerning a specific subject.
+We want to create an app, which will enable our users to create a profile, where one can link certain any topic, they are an Expert in.
+This will be possible by adding hashtags (e.g., #C++ or #BWL, although you can add non-DHBW-related tags like #LaTeX or #Tax too) alongside their DHBW-related personal information to their student profile.
+These tags can be searched by anyone needing help, creating an expertise-database.

-This will be possible due to adding hashtags(e.g. #C++ or #MySQL) to his ID from the student identification card.
-Nowadays, almost every smartphone can scan NFC-Chips and we think it is possible to add some more information to the NFC-Chip in the card than just the ID.
+Nowadays, almost every smartphone can scan NFC-Chips and we think it is possible to link more information to the NFC-Chip than just your cafeteria balance.
+This is why we want to encourage our users to voluntarily link their RFID student ID card to our app to create their own digital business card - Just scan someone’s ID with our app and get an overview of who you are dealing with.
+Find out what they are good at and enjoy an instant conversation starter.

-The Usage later on will be very easy, we plan to develop it as an android and also ios-app by using ionic.
-Ionic allows you to develop a programm that works flexible on ios, android and mostly also on the pc.
+Our app should be available as an Android and iOS-app (Although it will be almost impossible to deploy without an Apple Developer account) using Ionic.
+Ionic allows you to develop an application that works flexible on iOS, android and pcs.

-Once this is implemented as planned, students on the campus will be able to scan easily others student ID-card (of course with their permission) in case they need some help with e.g. a project and then they know instantly what the student infront of them can do best.
-This way, you might find help easier if needed.
+Feel free to give us some feedback on our idea!